 Dr. George Archer Tye, was born in Swindon, Wiltshire, England on the 12th of July, 1835.
 His parents were William Archer Tye and the former Sarah Hawkins.
-Dr. George Tye was the second son born to William and Sarah Tye and one of 5 children.
-Interestingly enough, all 5 children had the same middle name of Archer.
+He was the 2nd of 5 children and interestingly enough, all 5 children had the same middle name of Archer.
+His siblings were; Charles, Mary, Samuel and Sarah.
 In 1845, his family immigrated to Canada and they settled in Kent County.
-Dr. Tye did very well at school and taught school at the Decow School in Howard Twp., for 5 years.
+According to the 1851 census, Dr. Tye and his family were farming in Howard Twp (Kent County).
+Dr. Tye did very well at school and he taught school at the Decow School (in Howard Twp), for 5 years.
 He boarded with the Decow family and subsequently met his future wife.

 Dr. Tye married Louisa McIntyre on the 3rd of July, 1878, in Chatham.
 She was born in 1846, the daughter of Robert and Sarah McIntyre.
 She had an older sister Annie, an older brother Thomas and 2 younger brothers Alexander and James.
 Dr. and Mrs. Tye had a daughter Sarah Laura Tye born on the 5th of May 1879.

-Dr. Tye sat on the Village of Thamesville Town Council for 3 years and he was Chairman of the Board of School Trustee’s for 4 years.
+Dr. Tye sat on the Village of Thamesville Town Council for 3 years and he was the Chairman of the Board of School Trustee’s for 4 years.
 He joined the Tecumseh Lodge of Thamesville A.F. & A.M. in 1860.
-He moved his medical practice and his residence to Chatham around 1880, with his office located on the corner of Wellington and Fifth streets.
-That same year he was appointed as an examiner in Physiology by the Ontario Medical Council; a position he held until 1886.
+He moved his medical practice and his residence to Chatham in 1881.
+His home and his office was located on the corner of Wellington and Fifth streets.
+Dr. James Henry Duncan took over his practice in Thamesville.
+In 1881 Dr. Tye was appointed as an Examiner in Physiology by the Ontario Medical Council; a position he held until 1886.
 In 1882, Dr. Tye was listed as Assistant Surgeon to Dr. T.K.
 Holmes with the 24th Battalion of Infantry.
 Dr. Tye was elected the 1st Vice-President of the Ontario Medical Association in 1884 and he served as President from 1885-1886.
-Dr. Tye advertised in the 1885 Ontario Business Directory.
+He advertised in the 1885 Ontario Business Directory.

-Dr. Tye maintained his practice until he died on the 23rd of July, 1891, in Chatham, Ontario.
+Around 1888 Dr. Duncan joined Dr. Tye’s practice in Chatham.
+Dr. Tye maintained his medical practice until his death on the 23rd of July, 1891, in Chatham.
 He was buried at Maple Leaf Cemetery in Chatham.
 Mrs. Louisa Tye died in Chicago on the 22nd of July of 1904.
 She had moved there in 1901, to live with her daughter.
-According to the death record, Mrs. Louisa Tye was buried in Chatham.
+According to the death record, Mrs. Louisa Tye was buried at Chatham.

-*Dr. Tye’s son Dr. William Henry Tye and Mrs. Tye’s brother Dr. Abraham Decow are also featured on the Chatham-Kent Physician Tribute website.
+*Dr. Tecumseh Kingsley Holmes and Dr. Tye’s son, Dr. William Henry Tye and Mrs. Tye’s brother Dr. Abraham Decow are also featured on the Chatham-Kent Physician Tribute website.